taylorwood/taylorwood.github.io/_posts/2017-09-15-year-behind.markdown

 ## Invariants

-One of my favorite things about more strongly-typed functional languages is the ability to _make illegal states unrepresentable._ In Clojure it's very hard to make illegal states unrepresentable, in fact I'd say in most cases it's just not worth the effort.
+One of my favorite things about statically-typed functional languages is the ability to _make illegal states unrepresentable._ In Clojure it's very hard to make illegal states unrepresentable, in fact I'd say in most cases it's just not worth the effort.
 In ML variants it's somewhat difficult to write a program that compiles but doesn't work on some level; I quickly found in Clojure it's quite easy to write a program that compiles but doesn't work at all.

 Clojure feels very open and permissive when it comes to data and passing it around.
 The thought that a caller could pass _anything_ as an argument was unsettling at first.

 As I embraced this _laissez faire_ approach, the Clojure philosophy started to make sense.
 Clojure codebases are driven more by convention than contract.
 In F# I mostly thought about problems in terms of the types I'd use to model them, essentially defining a contract.
 If my program compiled I could be fairly certain it'd do at least something like what I intended.
 This meant putting a lot of upfront thought into the _types_ I'd need to model the problem.

-In Clojure I find myself doing the opposite---just diving into the REPL and immediately writing code that operates on data.
+In Clojure I find myself doing the opposite --- just diving into the REPL and immediately writing code that operates on data.
 That same code can be sculpted into tests (if I'm not too lazy) and ultimately end up in production.

 ### Refactoring

-In my experience---and related to the topic of invariants---non-trivial Clojure can be more difficult to refactor than similar F# code.
+In my experience --- and related to the topic of invariants --- non-trivial Clojure can be more difficult to refactor than similar F# code.
 This isn't hard to imagine since there are no guardrails ensuring your functions/types stay aligned with your assumptions.
 (Yes, you can use clojure.spec but it's still in alpha and is also totally opt-in unlike static type systems.)

 I've felt this pain a few times and the only conclusions I've drawn are to use clojure.spec for non-trivial code, especially around domain boundaries, and try even harder to solve very small problems in ways that can compose to solve larger ones.
 This way your small-problem code is more likely to be "obviously correct" and more stable (or less likely to require adaptation).
 The best example of this approach I can point to is clojure.core itself, although it doesn't have to worry itself with messy "business" domains.